IK CoP Video Series (September 2018). See the flyer below for details and access the videos at bit.ly/IKMATHvideos.

 - Continue Indigenous Focused Collaborative Inquiries.
 These inquires involve 6 different schools.
 The inquiries are self-directed with support from central program staff therefore each focus is unique to their own students, school and community context.

 - collaborative work in early years math with Anishinaabe educational leaders and teachers from Seven Generations Education Institute and the Rainy River DSB and students and families they serve.

 - involved in piloting an integrated inquiry with students and teachers that uses math, science and mapping to raise awareness of drinking water advisories in First Nation communities.

-- Collaborate with teacher candidates in our campus-based and community-based (KTEI and SGEI) programs to develop resources on Indigenous mathematics;
+- Collaborate with teacher candidates in our campus-based and community-based programs to develop resources on Indigenous mathematics;

 - Collaborate with researchers at other institutions to build on existing work we have done in the field of Indigenous mathematics and Mathematics education;

 For more details, see the Indigenous Knowledge and Mathematics Education Implementation Plan Document.